 Which is a city of 70,000 or so people, (100,000+ when you include suburbs).
 A big city it ain't, but it isn't a small town Down on the Farm, either.

-If it's not in the Northeast or on the West Coast, Family Guy will pretty much lambaste it without mercy.
+If it's not in the Northeast or on the West Coast (or sometimes even if it is), Family Guy will pretty much lambaste it without mercy.
 One example (a Cutaway Gag, typically for the show):

 Stewie:(sitting in a diner next to three men) Soooo...anyone seen any good movies lately?
 Nebraskans: No. Nah.
 Nope.
 Nuh-uh.
 Stewie: Read any good books?
 Nebraskans: No. Nah.
 Nope.
 Nuh-uh.
 Stewie: Anything new with corn?
 Nebraskans (excited): Corn?!
 Are you kidding me?!
 Oh yeah!
 Corn, corn, corn!
 Corn is great.
 Corn is always interesting!